 - Endless Corridor: One of the arenas allows you to knock the opponent down a flight of stairs to an exact replica of the area... and then do it again... and again...

-- Fighting a Shadow: Shinnok is not actually a playable character in this game per se; instead, he was Genre Savvy enough to use an avatar.
+- Fighting a Shadow: Shinnok is not actually a playable character in this game per se; instead, he used an avatar.
 In the next game, Raiden cheats Shao Kahn of victory by altering time... but it is implied that Shinnok, since he never actually lost due to not actually being present, might have altered time first, taking advantage of this trope.

 - Finishing Move: Which you can input by using, among other stuff:

-- Lazy Artist: The game has caught flak for recycling Deadly Alliance and Deception character models.
+- Lazy Artist: The game has caught flak for recycling Deadly Alliance and Deception character models, with the exception of Reptile who instead uses his Shaolin Monks model.
 Several of the new characters also have recycled animations from previous games, even when they don't fit.
 Then there's the absolute lack of unique fatalities.
 Whilst an argument could be made that trying to give every character on the roster a fatality would have been time consuming and likely seen some characters using similar fatalities, as well as the inevitable memory issues in programming at least 126 unique finishers and the whole thing about character customization extending to Fatalities, the fact remains that there were only 17 characters in the game who didn't appear in the two previous games, which is less than the rosters of Deception and Deadly Alliance, and the characters returning from those games could have reused those fatalities if need be (despite the fact that Deadly Alliance only had one Fatality per character, while Deception had two, plus the Hara-Kiri).